workingDog/scalakml/README.md

     }

 ## Issues
-  One current issue is scala xml does not preserve CDATA, such that angle brackets and ampersands in CDATA elements are corrupted, Google Earth for example does not like that.
+  One current issue is, scala xml does not preserve CDATA, such that angle brackets and ampersands in CDATA elements are corrupted, Google Earth for example does not like that.

 ## Status

-This scalakml library needs more testing and a bit more documentation.
+This scalakml library needs a bit more testing and a bit more documentation.

 The gx: extension has what is in the official kml22gx.xsd schema, it does not include some of the gx: elements from Google listed in reference 2.